klahnakoski/mo-deploy/docs/library-versioning.md

 * **facades** - Domain-specific simplification of 3rd party modules to avoid boilerplate code.
 * **maturing frameworks** - code meant to be a formal library, but too immature at this time
 * **forked repos** - 3rd party code that must enhanced, but will not be accepted by upstream in a timely manner

+## Solution

+A solution has three properties

+* **Isolation** - Every project can have its own version of the library; this is necessary for stability and security
+* **Synchronization** - Updating the library code to the latest version should be easy
+* **Expedient** - Changing the library code when working project code should be easy

 ## Existing Solutions

-The existing solutions are time consuming, or confusing.
+The existing solutions are incomplete or complicated.

+### Symbolic Link?

+Having a project link to the library source code is the simplest solution, but then all projects on the machine must use the same codebase.
+This may be fine until you introduce a breaking change, or refactor something: Then all your dependent projects must be updated immediately, or suffer breakage.
+Symbolic links do not have *isolation*.

 ### Packaged projects?

-Packages provide the required portability between various projects, but they suffer from synchonization problems.
+Packages provide the isolation and portability between various projects, but they suffer from synchonization problems.
 Either a bug must be fixed in a library before project work can be resumed, or the API to a library is changing,

 * while debugging `Project-1`
 * you see a bug in `Library_1` code